Processing Big Data on the Linux Shell

 Let's consider a simple workload: tagging with external shuffling.
 I have a large data file that contains a sequence of whitespace-delimited records, one to a line.
 I want to shuffle the records randomly, and then add a new field to each record containing a sequential number, indicating its position within the file.

-For the purposes of this post, we’ll use the following script to generate our datasets.
+For the purposes of this article, we'll use the following script to generate our datasets.
 The dataset will simply consist of integers counting up from 0.

 #!/bin/bash